Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Acknowledgments

 \section{Acknowledgments}

-This work has received in part support under the program '' Investissement d’Avenir'' launched by the French Government and implemented by ANR, with the reference '' ANR-18-IdEx-0001 '' as part of its program '' Emergence ''.
+This work has received in part support under the program ''~Investissement d’Avenir~'' launched by the French Government and implemented by ANR, with the reference ''~ANR-18-IdEx-0001~'' as part of its program ''~Emergence~''.
+We thank Laura Olivera Nieto and Kathryn Plant for valuable comments.